influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/selectors/highestaverage.md

 weight: 501
 ---

-The `highestAverage()` function returns the top `n` records from all groups using the average of each group.
+The `highestAverage()` function calculates the average of each table in the input stream returns the top `n` records.
+It outputs a single aggregated table containing `n` records.

 _**Function type:** Selector, Aggregate_